facebookresearch/pyrobot/docs/website/docs/ex_manipulation.md

 **Warning for usage.** Each though each joint accepts the torque command, there is no gravity compensation implemented for LoCoBot yet.
 Torque control mode is not recommended for LoCoBot and it's not well tested.
 Sawyer does support torque control and it's well tested.

 For direct torque control, one can use the `set_joint_torques` method as follows.
-If you are using LoCoBot instead of Sawyer, you will need to kill the previously launched driver and relaunched it with the following command.
+Firstly, you will need to kill the previously launched driver and relaunched it with the following command.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--LoCoBot Only-->